-This gallery explores the science of who we are through intriguing objects, thought-provoking artworks and interactive exhibits.
-Recommended for students aged 11 and over.
+Explore the science of who we are through intriguing objects, artworks and interactive exhibits.
+Recommended for KS3 upwards.

 What makes you smarter than a chimp?
 What makes you smile?
 What makes you, you?

 Discover what your voice sounds like as a member of the opposite sex, morph your face to see what you’ll look like as you age, and test your driving skills when the steering controls are reversed.

 Investigate some of the characteristics that make humans such a successful species, including personality, intelligence and language.